Quantifying Inefficiency of Fair Cost-Sharing Mechanisms for Sharing Economy

 To quantify the inefficiency of distributed decision-making processes, we show that the Strong Price of Anarchy (SPoA) between a worst-case stable coalition and the social optimum for egalitarian and Nash solutions is $O(\sqrt{K} \log K)$, whereas the one for equal-split, proportional-split, and usage based cost-sharing (under monotone consumption condition or for pass sharing problem) is only $\Theta(\log K)$, where $K$ is the maximum capacity of sharing participants.
 Therefore, distributed decision-making processes under common fair cost-sharing mechanisms induce only moderate inefficiency.

-In future work, we will also study other cost-sharing mechanisms.
 The SPoA for egalitarian and Nash solutions (i.e., $O(\sqrt{K} \log K)$) is not known to be tight.
 It is interesting to see if the gap will be closed.
 Furthermore, the SPoA for specific problems (e.g., hotel room, taxi-ride and pass sharing problems) may be strictly smaller than $\Theta(\log K)$.
 A companion study of empirical SPoA for taxi-ride sharing using real-world taxi data can be found in \cite{CTE16}.